Rodce/jhttp_dockerfile/README.md

-We run container like a deamon, so dont forge  "docker stop java_web_server"
+We run container like a deamon, so don't forget  "docker stop java_web_server"